strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ];
 ```

 This means that if you execute a GET request to the url `http://localhost:1337/<name-of-your-plugin>`, the `index` action of the `myController` controller will be executed.
-In this case the route is using [authentication](/developer-docs/latest/guides/auth-request.html#introduction).
+In this case, the route is using [authentication](/developer-docs/latest/guides/auth-request.html#introduction).
 We can make it public and see the result:

 ```js
 // server/routes/index.js